PostHog/posthog.com/contents/tutorials/session-metrics.md

 This might be useful for getting a rough idea of the usage of our whole product over time but becomes more useful as you break it down.
 You can do this by filtering the data.
 For example, you can filter for sessions by section of your product or site such as pricing or signup.

 > **Calculating time on page**: PostHog doesn't keep track of how long users spend on individual pages, only entire sessions.
-To calculate time on page, you can either implement a custom pageleave event (like we do in [how to capture scroll depth](/tutorials/scroll-depth)) that contains the time a user spent on a page, or calculate the time between a pageview and a subsequent pageview or pageleave event, like we do in our [how to calculate time on page](/tutorials/time-on-page) tutorial.
+To calculate time on page, you can either implement a custom pageleave event (like we do in [how to capture scroll depth](/tutorials/scroll-depth)) that contains the time a user spent on a page, or calculate the time between a pageview and a subsequent pageview or pageleave event (like we do in our [how to calculate time on page](/tutorials/time-on-page) tutorial).

 ## Average session duration